Use Extended Availability to Stay Accessible when Not Logged In

 The notification includes the URL of the site as well as a link to quickly disable extended availability mode.

-The appliance also sends an email notification when you are invited to a session.
+The B Series Appliance also sends an email notification when you are invited to a session.
 This allows you to join a session even if you are not currently logged into the console.
 The email notification includes links to accept or decline the invitation, as well as to decline the invitation while disabling extended availability mode.